 \section{Introduction}

-Cardiovascular diseases (CVD) are the leading cause of mortality worldwide, with 17.9 million people deaths each year~\cite{almeida2024cardiovascular}.
-Notably, up to 80\% of these deaths occur in low- and middle-income countries, where specialised care is limited~\cite{bulto2024burden}, and this, combined with a global shortage of over 4 million healthcare workers~\cite{vedanthan2011urgent}, drives the demand for scalable and accessible cardiovascular care solutions.
-Recent advancements in large language models (LLMs) have achieved human-level performance; for instance, GPT-4o and Med-PaLM have outperformed clinicians on standardized assessments like the United States Medical Licensing Examination~\cite{brin2023comparing, singhal2025toward}.
-Despite these achievements, however, clinical practice, particularly for complex chronic conditions (e.g., heart failure, HF), often depends on multimodal data in diagnosis, prognosis, and treatment~\cite{weintraub2019role}.
-This underscores the importance of multimodal strategies that go beyond language to support clinical practice.
+Cardiovascular diseases (CVDs) are the leading cause of mortality worldwide, accounting for 17.9 million deaths each year \cite{almeida2024cardiovascular}.
+Notably, up to 80\% of these deaths occur in low- and middle-income countries, where specialised care is limited \cite{bulto2024burden}, which, combined with a global shortage of over 4 million healthcare workers \cite{vedanthan2011urgent}, drives the demand for scalable and accessible cardiovascular care solutions.
+Recent advancements in large language models (LLMs) have ave led to human-level performance on challenging tasks; for instance, Med-PaLM has outperformed clinicians on the United States Medical Licensing Examination \cite{singhal2025toward}.
+Despite these achievements, however, clinical practice, particularly for complex chronic conditions (e.g., heart failure (HF)), often relies on multimodal data for diagnosis, prognosis, and treatment \cite{weintraub2019role}.
+This gap underscores the need for multimodal strategies that extend beyond language-only models to more effectively support clinical practice.

-While vision-language models (VLMs) such as LLaVA-Med~\cite{li2023llavamed} and MedGemma~\cite{sellergren2025medgemma} have fueled anticipation for medical multimodal artificial intelligence (AI), several challenges remain.
+While vision-language models (VLMs) such as LLaVA-Med \cite{li2023llavamed} and MedGe- mma \cite{sellergren2025medgemma} have fueled anticipation for medical multimodal artificial intelligence (AI), several challenges remain.
 For example, they are restricted to static images, whereas dynamic inputs such as echocardiograms are vital for cardiac function assessment.
 In addition, such generalist models retain static knowledge, which hinders their ability to assimilate evolving medical evidence.
-While Retrieve-Augmented Generation (RAG) mitigates this challenge to some extent, traditional retrieval methods like Term Frequency-Inverse Document Frequency (TF-IDF) and dense passage retrieval (DPR) might be limited in semantic comprehension and retrieval relevance ~\cite{karpukhin2020dense, mallen2022not}.
+While Retrieve Augmented Generation (RAG) mitigates this challenge to some extent, traditional retrieval methods still present notable limitations.
+For example, Term Frequency Inverse Document Frequency (TF-IDF) relies on lexical matching but is limited in semantic comprehension, while Dense Passage Retrieval (DPR) encodes queries and documents into embeddings for similarity based retrieval yet often lacks semantic relevance \cite{karpukhin2020dense, mallen2022not}.